simoore/raspberry-pi-projects/README.md

 login without a password.
 Copy the contents of your public key into `~/.ssh/authorized_keys` on the device.
 You may have to create the folder and file.

+## gprof, gcov

+Add `-pg` compile flags.
+Run your application and it will generate a gmon.out.
+Execute the following command to get a text report: `gprof raidtest gmon.out > gprof.txt`.

+For gcov add the `-coverage` compile flag.
+Run your application and it generates a report that tells you what lines of code have and have not been executed. gcov or lcov turn the generated files into a report that is human readable.

+Other tools profiling and tracing tools include is sysprof, kernalshark, and wireshark.

 ## Commands

 * `lscpu` shows information about the CPU